 HOW TO SAVE

-AMA members save 5% on tires, 10% on parts and service, and 5% on custom wheels at Kal Tire.
+AMA members save 5% on all products and services at Kal Tire.